UNIVERSE-HPC/course-material/high_performance_computing/parallel_computers/04_practical.md

 }
 ```

-In this case, the code block indicated by the `#pragma omp parallel` statement will be run (by default) over as many threads as are available (typically one per available core).
+The code block indicated by the `#pragma omp parallel` statement will be executed by multiple threads.
+By default, OpenMP creates one thread per hardware thread (logical core), which typically corresponds to one or two threads per physical core, depending on whether hyper-threading is enabled.
+OpenMP also allows users to manually define how many threads they want to be created.

 Let's compile this code now.
 On ARCHER2, this looks like the following: